Mary Catherine Fields (January 12, 1824 – December 24, 1891)

 Dr. Bush stated in his email: The earlier grave markers tended to be deteriorated by the time the headboards were replaced by stone markers, thus many of the earlier graves are marked with unknown tombstones.
 An organization , "Friends and Descendants of Johnson's Civil War Military Prison" has a website that contains the history, pictures, and their research about the Island.
 Their website is: http://www.johnsons-island.org/about.html

 My blog post.
-"Let Me Tell You a Story" (link above) dated April 6, 2018 contains an account from another prisoner who was at Johnson's Island in the same time period as John was that gives the reader an idea of what John experienced while he was a prisoner.
+"Let Me Tell You a Story" (click on Let me Tell You a Story to read) dated April 6, 2018 contains an account from another prisoner who was at Johnson's Island in the same time period as John was that gives the reader an idea of what John experienced while he was a prisoner.

 Civil War Prisoner of War Records, 1861-1865 about John Ketchum Name: John Ketchum Side: Confederate Roll: M598_145 Roll Title: Selected Records of the War Department Relating to Confederate Prisoners of War, 1861-1865

 N J Ketchum

 The following were posts from Berry Spradling (Note: the following stories are from other researchers and are unverified by me):